Author Archives: Sunset River Gallery

 • If you are asked to come in for an interview, please bring the work you submitted.

-Featured image: L-R, Oil painter Debanjana Bhattacharjee, Turned wood by Bob Moffatt, Geoffrey Lloyd & his pottery.
+Featured image: L-R, Oil painter Debanjana Bhattacharjee, Turned wood by Bob Moffett, Geoffrey Lloyd & his pottery.

 Gallery to feature Samantha Spalti’s Kinetic Ambit Revisited show